Frankie Goes to Hollywood: Style and legacy

 Johnson and Rutherford are openly gay, and Frankie Goes to Hollywood made gay rights and sexuality a theme of their music and performances.
 They were connected to a rise in gay culture in 1980s Britain, alongside bands such as Bronski Beat.
 Morley said that Frankie Goes to Hollywood combined the "exploratory gay energy" of Johnson and Rutherford with the "heterosexual scouse energy" of the other band members.
 Bernard Rose, who directed the first "Relax" video, said Frankie Goes to Hollywood were the first openly gay major pop act, before gay artists such as Boy George, George Michael, Freddie Mercury or Elton John had come out, and "caused a shockwave".

 As Frankie Goes to Hollywood rose in popularity, some outlets reported that they were a "manufactured" group controlled by ZTT.
 A 1984 article in the Washington Post described them as "a modern-day Monkees, a post-punk Village People sprung forth fully armed from the brow of junk culture".
 As only Johnson performed on the studio version of "Relax", and the band did not tour at the height of their popularity, rumours spread that they could not play their instruments.
 Johnson said the media had undermined them and underestimated their contributions to their records.
 Horn said later that the British music media often misunderstood the processes involved in studio recording.
 He said the band were "better than people gave them credit for", and cited "The Power of Love", "Born to Run" and "Krisco Kisses" as examples of their playing on Welcome to the Pleasuredome.

-In 2014, the music journalist Paul Lester wrote that although Frankie Goes to Hollywood were "arguably the last great British pop sensation", other acts rarely cited them as an influence.
-He wrote that this was because "it would be impossible to recreate what they did".
+In 2014, the music journalist Paul Lester wrote that although Frankie Goes to Hollywood were "arguably the last great British pop sensation", other acts rarely cited them as an influence, which he argued was because they are impossible to recreate.
 Morley observed that despite having released two of the most successful records of the 1980s, they had become "slightly lost ...
 The fact that something was so successful yet is part of a shadowy history is ultimate proof that it was special.
 They were like some contorted, profound novelty band."
 However, he argued that they had changed how commercial pop music was marketed, with more artistic and "beautiful" packaging and music videos.